-The Center promotes the pursuit of choice, growth, and independence for adults with intellectual and developmental disabilities, autism, or similar conditions.
+To promote the pursuit of choice, growth and independence for people with intellectual and developmental disabilities, autism or similar conditions.

 All adults with intellectual and developmental disabilities, autism, or similar conditions will realize their potential in a world in which they are fully integrated.

 Respect – We uphold the value of those we serve by treating everyone with dignity and respect.

 Worth – We uphold the value of those we serve by providing choices and opportunities for growth and independence.

 Quality – We uphold the value of those we serve by providing high-quality programs and services with a firm degree of integrity and professional best practices.

 Stewardship – We uphold the strength of our mission by meeting the needs of our clients and community in a financially responsible manner.

 Legacy – We uphold the success of our heritage by embracing and investing in the continuous improvement of programs, services, and facilities.

 Person-Centered – We uphold the value of choice, and in tailoring services and supports to each person’s individual goals, objectives, and needs.